La Villa (2017) | The House by the Sea

 Dir: Robert Guediguian | Cast: Ariane Ascaride, Jean Pierre Darroussin, Anais Demoustier Robinson Stevenin, Yann Tregouet | Drama | France | 107′

-The ensemble acting is reliable, and DoP Pierre Milon (The Class) is kept busy, panning and tracking the hilly countryside, nature being the only stable unit among the coming and going of humans who, with few exceptions, don’t appreciate the beauty of the stunning landscape.
+The ensemble acting is reliable, and DoP Pierre Milon (The Class) is kept busy, panning and tracking the hilly countryside, nature being the only stable element among the coming and going of humans who, with few exceptions, don’t appreciate the beauty of the stunning landscape.
 AS

 Robert Guédiguian was born in Marseille.
 Many of his early films, including À la via, à la mort (95) and La Ville est tranquille(00), screened in the Director’s Spotlight programme at the 2002 Festival, and he returned to TIFF with his subsequent features Mon père est ingénieur (04), Le Voyage en Arménie(06), and Neiges du Kilimandjaro (11).
 Other credits include Le promeneur du champ de Mars (05), L’armée du crime (09), and Une histoire de fou (15).
 La Villa (17) is his latest film.
 AS

 NOW ON RELEASE FROM 11 January | VENICE FILM FESTIVAL 2017 première.